ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 - **Multiple configuration files** with manual database and Durable Object setup
 - **Manual coordination** between authentication, database, and real-time systems

 Every feature required building from first principles.
 Authentication meant writing session management from scratch.
 Real-time features meant manually handling WebSocket connections and message broadcasting.
-Database operations meant writing raw SQL and handling results.
+Database operations meant writing SQL and handling results.

 The benefit: you understand exactly how every piece works and have complete control over the implementation.
-The cost: significant development time and code maintenance overhead.
+The cost: significant development time and manual infrastructure management.

 Now let's see how RedwoodSDK handles the same functionality.

 ## Building the Same App with RedwoodSDK

 Now we'll build the identical polling application using RedwoodSDK.
 The goal is exactly the same functionality: real-time polling with vote counting and live updates.
-You'll see how the framework abstracts away most of the complexity you just implemented manually.
+You'll see how the framework provides built-in solutions for the infrastructure patterns you just implemented manually.

 Instead of building authentication from scratch, RedwoodSDK provides it out-of-the-box.
 Instead of manually managing WebSocket connections, the framework handles real-time updates automatically.
 Instead of writing custom API routing, you'll use declarative route definitions.